Bispecific monoclonal antibody: Non-IgG-like

 There are other BsAbs that lack an Fc region entirely, and thus leads to relatively simple design strategies.
 These include chemically linked Fabs, consisting of only the Fab regions, and various types of bivalent and trivalent single-chain variable fragments (ScFvs).
 There are also fusion proteins mimicking the variable domains of two antibodies.
 The furthest developed of these newer formats are the bi-specific T-cell engagers (BiTEs), which uses the G4S linker to connect two ScFvs-one CD3 antibody ScFv and one tumor-associated antigen (TAA) or tumor-specific ScFv-to redirect T cells to cancer cells for target killing.
 Other platforms include tetravalent antiparallel structure (TandAbs) and VH only (Bi-Nanobody).
 The TandAb platform is formed by a tetravalent antibody molecule containing two binding sites for each of two antigens.
 In this platform, the reverse pairing of two peptide chains forms a homodimer molecule.
 As an example, AFM11 is based on the TandAbs platform and targets both CD3 and CD19 to achieve therapeutic effects.
 AFM11 showed dose-dependent inhibition of Raji tumors in vivo.
 The Bi-Nanobody platform forms multi-specific binding through the connection between the VH regions of two or more antibody molecules.
 The products that are designed based on this platform are small molecules and these small molecules have high stability and better tissue permeability in vivo.
 Even though non-IgG-like BsAbs have low molecular weight and thus high tumor tissue permeability, their half-life is relatively short and they require multiple doses.

+Despite the considerable differences between the various types and formats of bispecific antibodies, their manufacturing processes correspond in several steps: